openvinotoolkit/model_server/demos/image_classification_using_tf_model/python/README.md

 ## Overview

-This guide demonstrates how to run inference requests for Tensorflow model with OpenVINO Model Server.
+This guide demonstrates how to run inference requests for TensorFlow model with OpenVINO Model Server.
 As an example, we will use [InceptionResNetV2](https://storage.googleapis.com/download.tensorflow.org/models/tflite/model_zoo/upload_20180427/inception_resnet_v2_2018_04_27.tgz) to perform classification of an image.

 ## Prerequisites